Healthdirect Free Australian health advice you can count on.

 What are the symptoms of rickets?

-• be slow to crawl and walk
+• being slow to crawl and walk

-• break their bones very easily
+• breaking bones very easily

 What causes rickets?

-Low calcium or low phosphate levels may also play a role in causing the condition, as these minerals are required for bone strength.
-Calcium and phosphate are minerals that are mostly found in milk and dairy foods.
-Some kidney problems might also cause rickets by making it harder for the body to absorb and use calcium and phosphate.
+Low calcium or low phosphate levels can also sometimes lead to rickets.
+These minerals are needed for bone strength.
+Calcium and phosphate are found in milk and dairy foods.

 How is rickets diagnosed?